Some bondholders of China developer Kaisa tap adviser to help recover dues -source | Business

 A separate source with direct knowledge of the matter said Kaisa recently sold the Hong Kong land parcel in Tuen Mun for HK$3.78 billion ($485.09 million) to local investor Francis Choi, a friend of Kaisa's chairman Kwok Ying Shing.
 After repaying the loans for the land which Kaisa bought for HK$3.5 billion early last year, the Chinese developer will be able to book a profit of HK$1.3 billion, the source said.

 CITIC and Bank of East Asia will provide a total of HK$4 billion financing to Choi, while Huatai Financial will lead a $150 million mezzanine loan.
-Kaisa declined to comment on bondholders hiring advisors and the land sale.
-There was no immediate comment from Moelis and Kirkland & Ellis to a Reuters query sent outside U.S. working hours.
+Kaisa and Moelis declined to comment.
+There was no immediate comment from Kirkland & Ellis to a Reuters query sent outside U.S. working hours.
 Choi could not be reached for comment.

 The Shenzhen-based developer, which was downgraded by Fitch last week to "C" from "CCC-" on the missed coupon payments, has another big test coming up - a $400 million maturity on a 6.5% dollar bond due on Dec.
 7. Kaisa has also missed some payments on its wealth management products onshore, and this month it pleaded for help from creditors and said it will not pay interim dividends.

-Chinese developers are facing an unprecedented liquidity squeeze due to regulatory curbs on borrowings, causing a string of offshore debt defaults, credit rating downgrades, and sell-offs in some developers' shares and bonds in recent months.
-Evergrande, the world's most indebted developer which is at the center of the crisis, has been stumbling from debt-repayment deadline to deadline as it grapples with more than $300 billion in liabilities.
-Moelis and Kirkland & Ellis are advising a group of offshore bondholders of Evergrande.
+Chinese developers are facing an unprecedented liquidity squeeze due to regulatory curbs on borrowings, causing a string of offshore debt defaults, credit rating downgrades and sell-offs in some developers' shares and bonds in recent months.
+Evergrande, the world's most indebted developer which is at the centre of the crisis, has been stumbling from debt-repayment deadline to deadline as it grapples with more than $300 billion in liabilities.
+Moelis and Kirkland & Ellis are advising a group of offshore bond holders of Evergrande.
 Market participants and analysts expect Chinese policymakers to ease some tightening measures in an effort to avoid a further liquidity crunch in the sector.

 Some Chinese banks have been told by financial regulators to issue more loans to property firms for project development, two banking sources with direct knowledge of the situation told Reuters on Monday.
 However, the authorities have yet to publicly give any signal that they will relax the "three red lines" - debt ratio requirements introduced by the central bank last year that developers must meet to get new bank loans.

-Property shares generally gained on Tuesday, with top players Country Garden and Sunac China rising over 2% and Agile Group and R&F Properties up over 5%.
-Evergrande jumped as much as 11.3%. ($1 = 7.7923 Hong Kong dollars)
+Property shares generally gained on Tuesday, with top players Country Garden and Sunac China rising over 2%, and Agile Group and R&F Properties up over 5%.
+Evergrande jumped as much as 11.3%. ($1 = 7.7923 Hong Kong dollars) (Additional reporting by Scott Murdoch; Editing by Muralikumar Anantharaman & Shri Navaratnam)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)